kierannutt123/kierannutt123/README.md

   - System diagnostics and performance tools
   - Identity and device lifecycle concepts

-## Online Tools and Resources

-### IP, Domain and URL Analysis
-- [AbuseIPDB](https://www.abuseipdb.com/) – Checks if an IP has been reported for malicious activity.
-- [URLScan.io](https://urlscan.io/) – Scans and analyzes websites for threats like phishing and malware.
-- [MXToolbox](https://mxtoolbox.com/) – Looks up DNS records, email security settings, and blacklists.

 # Projects showcasing my knowledge
 ## Helpdesk Operations